Overview

 Visualize The Ecosystem

 We started by making the system visible.
-I led efforts to map the full verification ecosystem, including review rules, system dependencies, operational workflows, and service data.
-That revealed how fragmentation across systems was driving confusion in the experience.
+I led efforts to map the full verification ecosystem across review rules, system dependencies, operational workflows, and performance data.
+What emerged was a fragmented system, where disconnected logic across teams and platforms was driving inconsistent decisions, user confusion, and operational inefficiency.

 Early-stage logic flow model exploration to simplify, modernize, and optimize the verification platform.